Prateeksingh-moa/LightGastroformer/README.md

 # LightGastroFormer

+📄 Accepted for publication in Scientific Reports (Nature Portfolio), 2026

 LightGastroFormer is a lightweight transformer-based architecture designed for gastrointestinal (GI) disease classification from endoscopic and capsule endoscopy images.
 The model combines a multi-resolution patchwise tokenizer, efficient self-attention, and a medical-gated feedforward network to capture both global contextual information and subtle lesion-level features while maintaining computational efficiency.

 ## Overview